Gilbert Taylor

 Gilbert Taylor, B.S.C.
-(12 April 1914 – 23 August 2013) was a British cinematographer, best known for his work on films such as Dr. Strangelove, A Hard Day's Night (both 1964), Repulsion (1965), The Omen (1976), and Star Wars (1977).
-In the course of his career, he collaborated with directors like Roman Polanski, Stanley Kubrick, Alfred Hitchcock, and Mike Hodges.
+(12 April 1914 – 23 August 2013) was a British cinematographer.

+He was best known for his work in films like Dr. Strangelove, The Omen, and Star Wars, having collaborated with directors like Roman Polanski, Stanley Kubrick, Alfred Hitchcock, and Mike Hodges.

 He was nominated for two BAFTA Awards, and received a Lifetime Achievement Award from the British Society of Cinematographers.

 Early life

 The son of a Hertfordshire builder, Taylor grew up in Bushey Heath.
 A paternal uncle was a newsreel cameraman and contact with him from the age of ten gave Taylor early experience of working with cameras and developing film stock.
 As a teenager, he studied architecture before deciding to pursue a career in film.
 While his father disapproved of the film industry, populated he thought by "harridans, whores and gypsies", it was his mother who consented to their son's altered career plans.

 A neighbour offered Taylor, aged 15, a job as a camera assistant to William Shenton, a cinematographer working for Gainsborough Studios at their Islington base.
 In 1929, Taylor worked on the studio's final two silent films.
 Shenton took Taylor to Paris where he worked on two more silent films, before returning to Gainsborough.
 He then worked at Elstree for British International Pictures, where he was clapper loader on the Alfred Hitchcock film Number Seventeen (1932).
-Despite his junior status, formally a second camera assistant, Taylor was entrusted with some of the special effects work, including the use of mattes, to disguise the roofs of poorly-maintained buildings.
+Despite his junior status, formally a second camera assistant, Taylor was entrusted with some of the special effects work, including the use of mattes, to disguise the roofs of poorly maintained buildings.

 During six years service in World War II as an officer in the Royal Air Force Volunteer Reserve, he became an operational cameraman flying in Avro Lancaster bombers, documenting the damage after British bombing raids.
 Taylor recalled: "This was requested by Winston Churchill, and my material was delivered to 10 Downing Street for him to view.
 He was keen for the public to see what our lads were doing.
 I did 10 of those operations, including raids on Cologne and Dresden".